Cooperative Development

 USAID’s Cooperative Development Program

-NRECA International uses funding from USAID’s Cooperative Development Program (CDP) to promote the electric cooperative model as a proven system for delivering electricity services to rural areas of developing countries.
+NRECA International used funding from the former USAID’s Cooperative Development Program (CDP) to promote the electric cooperative model as a proven system for delivering electricity services to rural areas of developing countries.
+While the agency has ceased operations, we are very proud of the work we have done.